LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Adding standard interactions

-You can only use a subset of the standard interaction types in survey bots; unavailable interactions are hidden from view.
+You can use only a subset of the standard interaction types in survey bots; unavailable interactions are hidden from view.

 <img class="fancyimage" style="width:200px" src="img/ConvoBuilder/surveyBot_interactions.png">

-Use the standard interactions available to you to ask questions that reflect your brand's custom key performance indicators (KPIs) and/or free-text questions.
+Use the standard interactions to ask questions that reflect your brand's custom key performance indicators (KPIs) and/or other free-text questions.
 For example, you might want to obtain the consumer's age.

-#### Adding predefined interactions
+#### Adding survey interactions

-Predefined interactions include those that are unique to survey bots, namely, the CSAT, NPS, and FCR interactions.
-They're called predefined interactions because you can't edit their structure; you can only edit their content.
+There are a few, predefined interactions that are available only to survey bots, namely, the CSAT, NPS, and FCR interactions.
+They're predefined in the sense that you can't edit their structure; you can only edit their content.
 For example, you can't change the number of quick replies, but you can change the question text or quick reply names.

 {: .important}
-You can include only one interaction of each predefined interaction type in a single survey bot.
+In a single survey bot, you can include only one of each survey interaction type.

 ##### CSAT interaction